Viswajith2005/intelligent-doc-query/README.md

 4. Add tests
 5. Submit a pull request

+## 📄 License

+This project is licensed under the MIT License.

-## 📞 Support
+## 🆘 Support

-For issues and questions, please contact the development team.
+For issues and questions:
+1. Check the documentation at `/docs` endpoint
+2. Review the health check endpoint
+3. Check application logs
+4. Create an issue in the repository

+---

+**Note**: Make sure to configure your Azure OpenAI credentials before deploying or running the application.